Notice: Changes Affecting Online Learning Students

 In addition, we also offer some courses across the UA System using videoconferencing.

 Video lectures are available through the UAH Online Learning Panopto server.

 Availability of Content

-You will access your online course lecture system through Canvas after you are registered for your DL classes.
+You will access your online course lecture system through Canvas after you are registered for your OL classes.
 Access links provided on the Canvas LMS may be posted on the Course Homepage, or under the Panopto tab in the left-hand column of the course interface.
 Your professor will be able to provide more guidance on accessing this content.

-The DL lecture capture is typically posted within 1 hour after the scheduled class time has completed.
+The OL lecture capture is typically posted within 1 hour after the scheduled class time has completed.
 If there is a delay in posting, this is due to post-production needs for the class.
 Content remains available throughout the semester that students are registered for class; students do not have access through the Internet upon the end of the academic term in which they are registered.